GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/tilemap/index.md

 ## Known limitations

-This object is still experimental and will be improved in the future

-  * An external tool is needed to edit tile maps.
+GDevelop supports a subset of Tiled and LDtk features:

   * Maps must be saved as **JSON files** (.json) with Tiled or LDtk.
   * Only **orthogonal** tilemaps are supported - **isometric tilemaps** are not for now.
-  * Tiled Map Maker specific limitations:
+  * Tiled specific limitations:
       * Maps made in tiled **must** have a fixed size.
 Tilemaps set to "Infinite" will not function.
       * Only collisions from Tiled are supported - for LDtk you will need to manually create them as separate invisible objects in GDevelop.
        * **Tilemaps made with Tiled Map Maker using more than one tilesets** are not supported.
 One tileset per Tiled tilemap is supported for now.
 LDtk tilemaps support multiple tilesets per map, but do not support swapping out Tileset atlases.